numqi/numqi/docs/index.md

 > `qetlab`

-`qetlab` is a matlab toolbox designed for quantum entanglement detection and do a greak work in this field.
-Honestly, `numqi` is mainly inspired by `qetlab` and the name segment `py-q-e-t` is taken from `py-thon` and `qet-lab`.
+`qetlab` is a matlab toolbox designed for quantum entanglement detection and do a great work in this field.
+Honestly, `numqi` is mainly inspired by `qetlab`.
 In my personal view, the python package`numpy` and various python deep learning packages `pytorch/tensorflow/...` are much more powerful than the matlab builtin array manipulations.
 Then, why not combining them together.